 The City of Lakeland boasts over 56,000 publicly managed street and park trees and over 300 distinct tree species.
 Predominant tree species include slash pine (Pinus elliottii), common crape myrtle (Lagerstroemia indica), live oak (Quercus virginiana), cabbage palmetto (Sabal palmetto), bald cypress (Taxodium distichum), and laurel oak (Quercus laurifolia).
-The public trees in Lakeland provide about 590 acres of canopy, provide shade, reduce energy use, improve air quality, reduce carbon dioxide levels, mitigate stormwater runoff, and increase property values.
-All of these effects are part of our effort to increase the quality of life to every citizen in Lakeland.
+The public trees in Lakeland provide about 590 acres of the canopy, provide shade, reduce energy use, improve air quality, reduce carbon dioxide levels, mitigate stormwater runoff, and increase property values.
+All of these effects are part of our effort to increase the quality of life for every citizen in Lakeland.

 For information or to report downed limbs or a tree on public property

 Please note: Private trees are not the purview of the City of Lakeland Parks and Recreation Department.

 Lakeland Police Department non-emergency at 863.834.6900